chrissimpkins/six-four/README.md

 	background: #fff {{64}} repeat-x;
 }
 ```
-Include both the `-i` flag with an image file path and the `-c` flag with a CSS file path in your command:
+Include both the `-i` flag with an image file path and the `-c` (or --css=) flag with a CSS file path in your command:
 ``` bash
 sixfour -i 'path/to/coolimage.png' -c 'path/to/main.css'
 ```